immixvocalensemble/immixvocalensemble.github.io/_posts/2019-08-14-Android-tablets-classical-musician.md

 Yes: a _tablet_.
 Calling every tablet an iPad is akin to calling every game console a Nintendo.
 To each his own, of course, but this does date you somewhat.

 By far the most interesting use of a tablet for musicians is of course the option of using the tablet for sheet music.
 This saves printing costs, the rain forest and the environment.
-Additionally, it saves you physically storing the rain forest on your shelves of sheet music.
+As an added advantage, you won't need to fill cabinets of sheetmusic with said rain forest.

-When choosing a tablet, think about these aspects:
+When choosing a tablet, take into account the following considerations:

 - **Storage.** If you have a lot of sheet music it can be a good idea to look for a tablet with plenty of storage space.
 Especially scanned sheet music in pdf format can be cumbersome, as these are essentially a series of high-resolution image files moulded into a pdf file.